How Do I Expose Amazon EC2 Instances via Ngrok in C#?

-In this guide, we’ll set up an Amazon EC2 instance and expose it to the internet using ngrok.
-We’ll define all the necessary resources and configurations in a Pulumi program written in C#.
-The key services utilized include Amazon EC2 for the virtual machine and ngrok to create a secure tunnel to the instance.
+In this guide, you will learn how to set up an Amazon EC2 instance and expose it to the internet using ngrok.
+We will define all the necessary resources and configurations in a Pulumi program written in C#.
+Pulumi serves as the infrastructure as code tool, facilitating the deployment and management of cloud resources.
+The key services we will use include Amazon EC2 for the virtual machine and ngrok to create a secure tunnel to the instance.

-- Install ngrok: On the EC2 instance to create a secure tunnel to localhost.
+- On the EC2 instance, install ngrok to create a secure tunnel to localhost.

-- Security Group Configuration: Set up security groups to allow the necessary traffic.
+- Set up security groups to allow the necessary traffic such as HTTP and SSH.

 import * as pulumi from "@pulumi/pulumi";